 This is the official website of Judo For All UK (JFAUK), a new organisation established in order to champion and promote Traditional Kodokan Judo, in Britain.

-The event is jointly organized by the Federation of Traditional Judo of Italy (FIJT) and Judo For All UK (JFAUK) under the auspices of World Judo Federation (WJF) that has enshrined the very concepts of Traditional Kodokan judo and “judo for all” in its founding documents.
+The event is jointly organized by the Federation of Traditional Judo of Italy (FIJT) and Judo For All UK (JFAUK) under the auspices of World Judo Federation (WJF) that

 The JFAUK Junior National Championships held on the 28th April, 2013 at the Sobell Leisure Centre, in London, was very well attended and proved to be yet again very successful.

 On Sunday 28th April 2013

 We take great pleasure in inviting you as members and as judoka in judo, to the JFAUK Junior National Judo Championships organised for your participation.
 This year we are expanding our mat capacity due to growth of numbers.
 The Traditional rules of

 The JFAUK aims to put to practice the concept of mutual respect and adherence to the traditions and teachings of judo building its organisation firmly based on these fundamental principals.

 The JFAUK aims to help judo grow by removing all bureaucratic intrusions on the day to day running of judo clubs.